novafacing/practical-fuzzing/docs/WriteFirstFuzzer.md

 </center>
 <br>

-We can run this now and see that we print out the modified message *both* times:
+We can run this now in the Playground and see that we print out the modified message *both* times:

 ```
 Got Hello, World!
 I'm here!